Skip to main content

 Work in Kyoto": https://tokyu-fudosan-hd-gakumachi.com/digital_book/spot_5th/#page=1

-In the booklet, Ms. Kim describes how she decided to enter KCGI because the Shanghai Jianqiao Institute, where she is from, has a partnership with KCGI, how she studied web business thoroughly at KCGI, how Gekkeikan has a good working environment, which led her to join the company after she participated in an internship, and how she is currently working hard in the trade department, using the knowledge and skills she acquired at KCGI as well as her unique Chinese perspective and language skills to make proposals.
+In the booklet, Ms. Kim describes how she decided to enter KCGI because the Shanghai Jianqiao Institute, where she is from, has a partnership with KCGI; how she studied web business thoroughly at KCGI; how Gekkeikan, which she joined after participating in an internship, has a comfortable working environment; and how she is now working in the trade department, making proposals based on her unique Chinese perspective and language skills in addition to the knowledge and skills she learned at KCGI.

-Mr. Liu talks about how he entered KCGI to become a game developer himself after admiring a certain game creator in Japan, how he is enjoying life in Kyoto with its rich expressions of the four seasons, his enthusiasm for game development at Q Games, which he has felt since his internship at KCGI, and his current role as a programmer, where he makes full use of his digital technical skills to implement subsystems for games.
+Mr. Liu talks about how he entered KCGI to become a developer himself after admiring a certain game creator in Japan, how he enjoys living in Kyoto with its rich seasonal beauty, the enthusiasm for game development at Q Games that he has felt since his internship at KCGI, and his current role as a programmer, where he makes full use of his digital technical skills to implement subsystems for games.

 Video interview with "Work in Kyoto